It's great to have you here, Rush Limbaugh and the Excellence in Broadcasting Network.

 I just like to cut to the chase.

-If if Obama doing the deal is enough for me to not like the deal, I'm gonna tell you that.
+If Obama doing the deal is enough for me to not like the deal, I'm going to tell you that.

 Name for me anything else he's done that you want to stand up and cheer for or support or re-elect.

-If you would have known that five years in the unemployment rate was, if you had known five years in that 91 and a half million Americans were going to be out of work, if you had known five years in that 50 million people are going to be on food stamps, if you had known five years in you're gonna lose your doctor, your health care costs are gonna triple, would you have voted to re-elect the guy?
+If you would have known that five years in the unemployment rate was, if you had known five years in that 91.5 million Americans are going to be out of work, if you had known five years in that 50 million people are going to be on food stamps, if you had known five years in you're going to lose your doctor, your health care costs are going to triple, would you have voted to re-elect the guy?

-This deal with Iran is it is an absolute potential disaster.
+This deal with Iran is an absolute potential disaster.

 But Obama doesn't see enemies where I see enemies.